 RBCs are destroyed at a higher rate than normal because of health issues such as:

 - Sickle cell anemia

-- Poor diet low in iron, vitamins, and minerals
+- Poor diet which is low in iron, vitamins, and minerals

-- Blood loss such as that due to surgery or injury
+- Blood loss which may be due to periods, surgery, or injury

 - Chronic or serious illness

 - Family history of inherited anemia such as sickle cell anemia and thalassemia

 - Coldness in the hands and feet

 - Rapid or irregular heartbeat

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 Blood tests will show how many RBCs there are and if they are healthy.
 Other tests may be needed to look for causes.